dmwm/CMSKubernetes/kubernetes/cmsweb-nginx/docs/architecture.md

 ### cmsweb k8s architecture
 The cmsweb k8s architecture has the two components, see diagram below:
-- frontend cluster
+- frontend cluster (cluster A on a diagram)
-- backend cluster
+- backend cluster (cluster B on a diagram)

 ![cluster architecture](images/cmsweb-k8s.png)

-The frontend cluster contains cmsweb apache frontend behind nginx k8s ingress controller (server), see Cluster A in a diagram.
+The frontend cluster contains cmsweb apache frontend behind nginx k8s ingress controller (server).
 The backend cluster contains all cmsweb back-end services behind its ingress controller.
 The frontend cluster ingress controller provides TLS passthrough capabilities to pass client's requests (with certificates) to apache frontend.
 The apache frontend performs cmsweb authentication and redirects request to backend cluster.
 On the backend cluster the ingress controller has basic redirect rules to appropriate services and only allow requests from frontend cluster.

 ### cmsweb k8s monitoring architecture
 The cmsweb k8s monitoring architecture can be illustrated as following: